 Two Way Left Turn Lanes

-If you are trying to enter a highway with a two way left turn lane by turning left onto it, you have an extra 3.5 meters or so to go, putting you at risk for a longer distance.
-You must travel completely across the through lanes that are coming from your left as well as the two way left turn lane before entering the first lane available for through traffic coming from your right.
-You cannot enter and travel along the two way left turn lane unless you intend to turn left to leave it.
-Similarly, one cannot stop perpendicular to the two way left turn lane inside it in order to wait for a clear spot in traffic coming from your right.
+It also means that if you are trying to enter a highway with a two way left turn lane by turning left onto it, you have an extra 3.5 meters or so to go, putting you at risk for a longer distance.
+You must travel completely across the through lanes that are coming from your left as well as the two way left turn lane before turning left to enter the first lane available for through traffic.

 You may choose to enter the enter the centre two-way left turn lane and wait there, perpendicular to it, until there is an appropriate gap in traffic to safely allow you to enter the first available through lane.
 If you choose to do this, make sure that you do not block any lane other than the two way left turn lane.

 Personally, I'm uncomfortable with doing this.
 If I cannot make the turn without having to stop, I won't make it.
 If traffic backs up behind me or the flow of cross traffic makes the turn difficult, it may be a better decision to turn right and go around the block rather than trying to cross all of those lanes to turn left.

 It is farther to go, but if you are able to use a cross street with a traffic light this will safely extend your decision time and may remove a number of lanes of cross traffic from your decision making process.

 One last thought, and that is the use of signal lights in this situation is mandatory.
 Tell everyone what your intention is before you do it!